bhauman/figwheel-main/CONTRIBUTING.md

-# Contributing to Figwheel Main
+# Contributing to FigwheelMain

-First off, thank you for considering contributing to [Figwheel Main](https://github.com/bhauman/figwheel-main)! ð Your efforts are greatly appreciated and help make this project better for everyone.
+First off, thank you for considering contributing to [FigwheelMain](https://github.com/bhauman/figwheel-main)!
+Your efforts are greatly appreciated and help make this project better for everyone.

 ## Table of Contents